 Anxiety disorder is also commonly seen hand-in-hand with ADHD and depression.
 Incessant worry, nervousness, and other symptoms are seen, leading to episodes of sudden onset of a panicked state.

 Learning disabilities are also seen in people with ADHD.
 Children and adults with ADHD may show lower academic performance than their peers.
-This is exhibited in the ADHD mental age chart for children especially, which shows ADHD children to be three years behind their chronological age in terms of executive functioning and emotional maturity.
+This is exhibited in the ADHD mental age chart, which shows ADHD children to be three years behind their chronological age in terms of executive functioning and emotional maturity.
 As you age, the frontal lobe reaches its fully developed stage.
 Thus, symptoms may dissipate over the years; however, the irritability associated with not performing well or grasping concepts may persist.